harsshal/coursera_deeplearning/README.md

 Try and get at least a working code by yourself.
 You can refer to this after you have tried once!

-Course notes can be downloaded from coursera but this is good comppilation outside of coursera : https://github.com/mbadry1/DeepLearning.ai-Summary
+Course notes can be downloaded from coursera but this is good compilation, outside of coursera : https://github.com/mbadry1/DeepLearning.ai-Summary